-Relevant legislation to this section includes Section 46I (2) (a) (b) of the Kenya Information and Communications Act, 1998, and Sections 20 (b), and 34 (1) (2) of the Kenya Information and Communications (Broadcasting) Regulations, 2009.
+Relevant legislation to this clause includes Section 46I (2) (a) (b) of the Kenya Information and Communications Act, 1998, and Sections 20 (b), and 34 (1) (2) of the Kenya Information and Communications (Broadcasting) Regulations, 2009).

-- 3.1.1 This Programming Code seeks to ensure that unsuitable material for children and minors is not broadcast at times when there is likely to be a large audience of young listeners or viewers. - 3.1.2 The Code further seeks to ensure programmes broadcast during the watershed period are suitable for family audiences and the transition from family-oriented to a more adult programming after the watershed period is gradual. - 3.1.3 Attention will be given to include and respect diversity such as may be expressed through differences due to, but are not limited to, cognitive or physical ability, culture, ethnicity, religion, socio-economic status, gender, age, national origin, political persuasion, marital status, educational background or geographic location. - 3.1.4 The watershed period guidelines apply to all programme and non-programme matter, namely advertisements, infomercials, programme promotions, programme listings, community service announcements, station identifications, commentaries, interviews and documentaries.
+- 3.2.1 This Programming Code seeks to ensure that unsuitable material for children and minors is not broadcast at times when there is likely to be a large audience of young listeners or viewers. - 3.2.2 The Code further seeks to ensure programmes broadcast during the watershed period are suitable for family audiences and the transition from family-oriented to a more adult programming after the watershed period is gradual. - 3.2.3 Attention will be given to include and respect diversity such as may be expressed through differences due to, but are not limited to, cognitive or physical ability, culture, ethnicity, religion, socio-economic status, gender, age, national origin, political persuasion, marital status, educational background or geographic location. - 3.2.4 The watershed period guidelines apply to all programme and non-programme matter, namely advertisements, infomercials, programme promotions, programme listings, community service announcements, station identifications, commentaries, interviews and documentaries.

-3.2 Definition of Watershed period
+3.3 Definition of Watershed Period

-3.2.1 All programmes broadcast between 5.00am and 10.00pm must be suitable for family listening and viewing.
-Any programmes or movies classified or rated for Adults only shall not be aired during this period.
+All programmes broadcast between 5.00am and 10.00pm East African time must be suitable for family listening and viewing.
+Any programming or content not suitable for children shall not be aired during this period.